Hot air balloons work on a simple principle - hot air rises while cold air sinks.

-- BASKET: Where the pilot and passengers stand
+The basket: An easy one, this - it's where the pilot and passengers stand

 When a pilot wants to make the balloon rise they turn on the burner, which makes the air inside the envelope hotter.
-The hotter the air, the less it weighs, the quicker the balloon will rise.
+The hotter the air, the less it weighs - and so the quicker the balloon will rise.

-When they want to go down, pilots either let the air cool naturally, or to speed up the process, let hot air out of the balloon by opening the parachute valve.
+When pilots want to go down, they either let the air cool naturally or speed up the process by letting hot air out of the balloon by opening the parachute valve.

 To keep the balloon at a stable level the pilot must use the burner at regular times during the flight to ensure the right amount of hot and cold air are present inside the envelope.